0jordanmiller/face-off/README.md

 # Faceoff

-Faceoff is a game where two players each submit a photo.
-That photo is then evaluated by the Face++ API, an application that analyzes faces and outputs several data points, including human emotions (happiness, anger, sadness, etc.).
+Faceoff is a game of emotions.
+Each player submits a photo of a person's face.
+Their photos are then evaluated by the Face++ API, an application that analyzes faces and outputs several data points, including human emotions (happiness, anger, sadness, etc.).
 The players agree on an emotion to analyze, and whichever photo Face++ determines to hold a higher percentage of wins.

 ## Getting Started